andrasq/node-qhttp/Readme.md

 - `body` (optional) - the message to send in the body of the request
 - `callback` - function that will be called with the `http.IncomingMessage` response

+Returns via the callback the http response, with res.body set to a Buffer containing the raw unparsed reply message.

 The `body` may be a string, an object, or a Buffer.
 String is sent as content-type 'text/plain'.
 Object is json-encoded and sent as 'application/json'.
 Buffer is sent as binary data as type